tdwg/website/community/working-sessions/2025/index.md

 - engage new contributors; and
 - set the agenda for this year's work.

 The TDWG community spans the globe, so it's difficult to reach everyone at a reasonable hour.
 Some groups have opted to hold their session twice to reach the East or West hemispheres at a convenient time.
-We hope all sessions to be recorded and posted on the TDWG's YouTube channel.
+We plan to record sessions and post the videos on the TDWG's YouTube channel.

 ## Schedule and registration

 Click the images below to see the an overview of our schedule of sessions.
-Then see the list below to verify the date and time of any session in your local time.
+Then see the alphabetical session list below to verify the date and time of any session in your local time.

+Zoom links for all sessions will be provided via registration.
 To **register** for a session, please click the "▶️" in the list below.
 Note that each session has a separate registration.

 <table style="width:100%">